 Garden Plants, How and where to grow them - Tree / Hedging Plants

 Leyland Cypress -

 Tree / Hedging Plant

 The Leyland Cypress is a forest tree, hybridized over a hundred years ago from two geographically distant species.
 No-one knows how tall it will grow as the oldest one is 120ft tall and still heading upwards.

-It is certainly one of the most notorious plants growing in the UK due to inappropriate planting in small gardens.
+This is one of the most notorious plants growing in the UK due to inappropriate planting in small gardens.
 If someone suggested that any other large tree was planted in close proximity to housing, then the owners would have a dicky fit.
 Somehow, this one doesn't seem to cause the same amount of panic.
 Maybe it's feathery leaves and the way it waves around sort of vulnerably when small along with large spaces between the branches mean that it seems more harmless.

-If you plant this tree as a hedge, it will require regular maintenance If you let it, it will grow away to the point where the removal of the excess growth becomes a considerable task, both in cutting it down and also in the disposal of the foliage.
-On the other hand it will very rapidly form a dense and effective hedge that remains green all year round, just don't plant it in a small garden.
+If you plant this tree as a hedge, it will require regular maintenance.
+If you don't keep it under control, it will grow away to the point where the removal of the excess growth becomes a considerable task, both in cutting it down and also in the disposal of the foliage.
+On the other hand it will very rapidly form a dense and effective hedge that remains green all year round - just don't plant it in a small garden!